 NB, it looks like these documents will expire on 31 July 2020

-Link to information on the requirements for PPE and hand sanitising products, including fast-track approvals:
+Link to information on the requirements for PPE, face coverings and hand sanitising products, including fast-track approvals:

 Commission Recommendation (EU) 2020/403 of 13 March 2020 on conformity assessment and market surveillance procedures within the context of the COVID-19 threat: